WhateverItWorks/whateveritworks.org-launchpad/README.md

-# This site (not including privacy policy) is outdated, and will be replaced by the upcoming redesign.
-There's no timeline as we're balancing other stuff IRL, but it'll come very soon

-# whatever.social-launchpad
+# whateveritworks.org-launchpad

-The homepage and launchpad for whatever.social listing all available instances.
+The homepage and launchpad for whateveritworks.org listing all available instances.

 ## Developing